Updated September 28, 2018

 In addition to standard networked block storage, Amazon EC2 and Compute Engine both allow users to use disks that are locally attached to the physical machine running the instance.
 These local disks offer much faster transfer rates.
 However, unlike networked block storage, they are not redundant and cannot be snapshotted.

 Compute Engine migrates local SSDs automatically and seamlessly when their host machines are down for maintenance.
-See the live migration blog post for more information.
+See Live Migration for more information.

 While Amazon EC2 instance store comes at no additional cost, Compute Engine local SSDs do incur additional expenses.
 See Local SSD pricing for details.